-As a first year PhD student in Dr. Gregory Sawicki’s laboratory at the Georgia Institute of Technology, I am currently interested in exploring the biomechanics associated with use of lower limb prosthetic and assistive devices.
+As a second year PhD student in Dr. Gregory Sawicki’s laboratory at the Georgia Institute of Technology, I am currently interested in exploring the biomechanics associated with use of lower limb prosthetic and assistive devices.

 At Walter Reed National Military Medical Center, I worked as a research engineer on studies to understand biomechanical differences between individuals with and without lower limb loss.
 Specific projects include: